ds2-lab/NotebookOS/setup/ansible/README.md

 **Note**: the playbooks were tested on AWS EC2 virtual machines running Ubuntu 24.04.1 LTS.
 If you would like to use the playbooks for a different Linux distribution, then they may require some modification, such as in the parts that use `apt` to install dependencies.
 (Other distributions may use `yum`, for example.)

+### HDFS

+The playbooks for deploying HDFS are contained within the `setup/ansible/hdfs` directory.